static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Reasons to Use StaticFrame Instead of Pandas
 ====================================================================

 If you work with data in Python, you probably use Pandas.
-Pandas provides instant gratification: sophisticated data processing routines can be implemented in a few lines of code.
+Pandas provides nearly instant gratification: sophisticated data processing routines can be implemented in a few lines of code.
 However, if you have used Pandas on large projects over many years, you may have had some challenges.
 Complex Pandas applications can produce Python code that is hard to maintain and error prone.
 This happens because Pandas provides many ways to do the same thing, has inconsistent interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
 This article demonstrates ten reasons you might use StaticFrame instead of Pandas.

 Why StaticFrame